Eric Hobsbawm: Academia

 MI5 opened a personal file on Hobsbawm in 1942 and their monitoring of his activities was to affect the progress of his career for many years.
 In 1945, he applied to the BBC for a full-time post making educational broadcasts to help servicemen adjust to civilian life after a long period in the forces and was considered "a most suitable candidate".
 The appointment was swiftly vetoed by MI5 who believed Hobsbawm was unlikely "to lose any opportunity he may get to disseminate propaganda and obtain recruits for the Communist party".
 In 1947, he became a lecturer in history at Birkbeck College, University of London which, unusually at the time, lacked any inclination towards anti-communism among staff or students.
 He became reader in 1959, professor between 1970 and 1982 and an emeritus professor of history in 1982.
 He was a Fellow of King's College, Cambridge, from 1949 to 1955.
 Hobsbawm said there was a weaker version of McCarthyism that took hold in Britain and affected Marxist academics: "you didn't get promotion for 10 years, but nobody threw you out".
-Hobsbawm was denied a lectureship at Cambridge by political enemies, and, given that he was also blocked for a time from a professorship at Birkbeck for the same reasons, spoke of his good fortune at having got a post at Birkbeck in 1948 before the Cold War really started to take off.
+According to Noel Annan in his Our Age, Hobsbawm was denied a lectureship at Cambridge by political enemies, and blocked for a time from a professorship at Birkbeck for the same reasons.
+Hobsbawm spoke of his good fortune at having got a post at Birkbeck in 1948 before the Cold War really started to take off.
 Conservative commentator David Pryce-Jones has questioned the existence of such career obstacles.

 Hobsbawm helped found the academic journal Past & Present in 1952.
 He was a visiting professor at Stanford University in the 1960s.
 In 1970s, he was appointed professor and in 1976 he became a Fellow of the British Academy.
 He was elected a Foreign Honorary Member of the American Academy of Arts and Sciences in 1971 and a Fellow of the Royal Society of Literature in 2006.

 Hobsbawm formally retired from Birkbeck in 1982, becoming Emeritus Professor of History, and was appointed as president of Birkbeck in 2002.
 He remained as visiting professor at The New School for Social Research in Manhattan between 1984 and 1997.
 He was, until his death, professor emeritus in the New School for Social Research in the Political Science Department.
-A polyglot, he spoke German, English, French, Spanish and Italian fluently, and read Portuguese and Catalan.
+A polyglot, he spoke English, German, French, Spanish, and Italian fluently, and read Dutch, Portuguese, and Catalan.